SimonRosengren/HomeMonitor/README.md

  - Temperature and humidity from DHT11 connected to an NodeMCU wifi
  - Soil humidity, soil temperature and light level of a beautiful potted tomato plant on my balcony.
 Arduino w/ wifi module
+ - All displayed on a tiny 2x16 LCD